Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Introduction

-Here, we introduce the Generalized Hyperbolic ($\cal GH$) distribution as a matched filter for the analysis of GW data, which presents various advantages.
-The $\cal GH$ distribution has been used already in the statistical description of relatively short time series in the field of Finance~\cite{Bianchi2020, Borak2011,Prause1997ModellingFD, Eberlein2002TheGH, Prause1999TheGH, KUCHLER19991}.
-The $\cal GH$ distribution has the advantage of being able to arrive to many known distributions from the exponential family~\cite{Prause1999TheGH}, by simply tuning its overall shape to adjust on the given residual data.
-Therefore, we can take advantage of its generic form and apply it directly to the data with any given statistical properties.
-Thus, while recovering the signal parameters, we simultaneously recover statistical properties of the noise.
-This last item is very important in the search for GW signals, especially when the detector noise is ``polluted'' with noise transients, or even when the noise model is not completely known.
-As already mentioned, such will be the case of the signal-dominated LISA data, where the total noise will be the sum of the instrumental noise plus the given unresolvable stochastic GW signal~\cite{Amaro2017, LISACosmologyWorkingGroup:2022jok, karnesis21}.
+{Here}, we introduce { the Hyperbolic likelihood $\Lambda_{\cal H}$, which is based on a special case of the} Generalized Hyperbolic ($\cal GH$) distribution, for the analysis of GW data.
+The $\cal GH$ distribution has been used in the statistical description of relatively short time series in the field of Finance {and Econometrics}~\cite{Bianchi2020, Borak2011,Prause1997ModellingFD, Eberlein2002TheGH, Prause1999TheGH, KUCHLER19991}.
+The $\cal GH$ distribution has the advantage of being able to arrive to many known distributions from the exponential family~\cite{Prause1999TheGH}, by simply tuning its overall shape to adjust to the given {statistical properties of the input} data.
+Thus, for example, while recovering the parameters of a transient signal, we can simultaneously recover the statistical properties of the underlying noise.

+{\normalfont In practice, we increase the dimensionality of the problem by a couple of parameters, which control the shape of the distribution.
+Those are estimated from the residual data, and are then used to infer their actual distribution, simply because the Hyperbolic distribution has a greater flexibility and can adjust to different distributions with perfect or acceptable accuracy, as we demonstrate.
+For example, if the residual data have a Gaussian distribution, then the parameters of the Hyperbolic distribution will converge to values that agree with a Gaussian distribution asymptotically (see section~\ref{sec:generalized_hyperbolic_distr} for details).}

+{\normalfont Consequently, the main and most important advantage of this framework is that it comprises a robust approach for both parameter estimation for the transient signals and the characterization of the underlying noise.
+This feature is crucial in cases where the detector noise is ``polluted'' with noise transients, or even when the noise model is not completely known.} As already mentioned, such will be the case of the signal-dominated LISA data, where the total noise will be the sum of the instrumental noise plus the given unresolvable stochastic GW signal~\cite{Amaro2017, LISACosmologyWorkingGroup:2022jok, karnesis21}.